 Maintaining your property is a top priority when investing in rentals.
 For a real estate owner, you want to ensure that your property value increases (or at least stays the same) over the years.
 You don’t want to spend most of your days attending to angry tenants or problems with the property.
 What’s worse?
 You may need to deal with liability lawsuits that can (and do!) come from poor maintenance, code violations, and safety hazards.

 Maintenance Increases Property Value and Makes Management Easier

 Maintenance allows you to preserve and increase the value of your property.
 Aiming to be proactive with inspecting and immediately fixing issues will make your job easier.
-You can save money with lower repair and maintenance costs.
+Additionally, you can save money with lower repair and maintenance costs.

 Landlords Can Lay Out Property Maintenance Responsibilities in the Lease

 For maintaining a property as a renter, you don’t want to worry about issues like a kitchen sink clogging or toilets that don’t flush.
 Those often require the help of a property maintenance team.
 Minor tasks like light bulb replacement are often the tenants’ responsibility.

 To reduce the overall stress between landlords and tenants regarding repairs, use your lease to outline tenant vs. landlord responsibilities, especially for rental properties.

 What are the Duties of Property Maintenance?
 Property Managers, Technicians, Custodians, and Janitors